telerik/blazor-docs/components/grid/paging.md

 # Grid Paging

-The Grid component offers support for paging.
+The Grid component supports paging.

-To enable paging, set its `Pageable` property to `true`.
+* To enable paging, set the Grid `Pageable` parameter to `true`.

-You can control the number of records per page through the `PageSize` property.
+* Set the number of items rendered at once with the `PageSize` parameter (defaults to 10).

-You can set the current page of the grid through its integer `Page` property.
+* If needed, set the current page of the Grid through its integer `Page` property.
+* You can further customize the pager interface via additional [pager settings](#pager-settings).

 >caption Enable paging in Telerik Grid